-By education, I am student of M.Tech. in Information Technology.
-I hold Master Degree in IT, Bachelor Degree in Computer Applications and many certifications including "Advanced Diploma in Computer Applications", "Diploma in Web Designing and
+I have done Master of Science in Information Technology before that I had Bachelor Degree in Computer Applications and many certifications including "Advanced Diploma in Computer Applications", "Diploma in Web Designing and

 I grew up in a remote village 'Pipra Khem', which is about 30KM from 'Motihari' and about 50KM from 'Muzaffarpur', Bihar state, India.
 My parents live there with my other relatives.
 My father is a Farmer and my mother is a house wife.
 I have a little brother and a little sister.
 They all are part of my body and soul.